arzevedo/mdmr/README.md

 ## Acknowledgments

-The development of this r-package was built jointly with the [Dr. Lilia Costa](https://scholar.google.com/citations?user=q2wRgbQAAAAJ&hl=pt-BR&oi=ao) and Mariana Almeida.
+The development of this R package was done in collaboration with [Dr. Lilia Costa](https://scholar.google.com/citations?user=q2wRgbQAAAAJ&hl=pt-BR&oi=ao) and Mariana Almeida.

 ## Bibliography